Marcelo-Diament/node-restful-api/README.md

 * Check if users token still valid

+* Allow users to see only their own data through token validation

 * Create, Get, Update (extend expiration) and Delete token

 * `createRandomString()` helper method created